 - Entering the JMT via Whitney Portal is subject to a lottery system.
 These permits are in extremely high demand.

 - A little-known perk for obtaining a wilderness permit starting at Cottonwood Pass is that your Inyo National Forest wilderness permit is valid for hiking Half Dome!
 No need to enter yet another lottery.
 This is one of only two exceptions allowed to hike Half Dome with a wilderness permit issued outside of Yosemite (the other exception is a wilderness pass issued for Cottonwood Lakes trailhead).
+IMPORTANT UPDATE!!!: This perk is going away after 2018, there will be no exceptions starting in 2019.

 - You will be lightening the load of traditional entry points for the JMT (Happy Isles/Yosemite and Mt.
 Whitney/Whitney Portal)